 Chult is a special land (dinosaurs!) and so, apparently, it also deserves its own unique religion in the margin of the faerunian’s pantheon.
 Ubtao is the god of Chult.
 Or was.
 And, in fact, he’s not a god but a primordial, but whatever, it’s all very confusing.
-In Tomb of Annihilation, the module designers took the easy way out and Ubtao is simply absent.
-To be fair, the FR’s lore concerning him is a mess, as it often happens when the primary source is a (bad) novel (and several editions’s retconning doesn’t help either).
+In Tomb of Annihilation, the module designers took the easy way out and Ubtao is simply not there.
+To be fair, the FR’s lore concerning him is a mess, as it often happens when the primary source is a (bad) novel (and several editions of retconning doesn’t help either).

 (Also, I’m putting aside the Shadow Giant, Dendar the Night Serpent, all the Maze stuff and, most of all, Mezro the City in Heaven.
 Less confusion this way.)